-HAMBURG: The lowest price offered in the tender from Bangladesh’s state grains buyer to purchase 50,000 tonnes of rice which closed on Wednesday was estimated at $416.00 a tonne CIF liner out, traders said in initial assessments.
+DHAKA: The lowest price offered in the tender from Bangladesh’s state grains buyer to purchase 50,000 tonnes of rice which closed on Sunday was at $411.93 a tonne CIF liner out, an official at the state grain buyer said.

-The non-basmati parboiled rice sought in the tender can come from worldwide origins and shipment to two ports in Bangladesh is required 40 days after contract award.
+The rice can come from worldwide origins and shipment is required 40 days after contract award.

-Bangladesh has also bought in state-to-state deals with India, Thailand and Vietnam, while private traders are allowed to import 1 million tonnes of rice.
+Apart from tenders, the south Asian country is also buying in state-to-state deals with India, Thailand and Vietnam, while private traders are allowed to import 1 million tonnes of rice.